LYDIAyuhua/Unity-diabetes-board-game/README.md

 ## Feb 21 2017
-Start Writing a Simple Prototype of Bash the Beast’s Game  <br /> *What I have Done:*\n create the basic game logic about the bash the beast. \n having the simplest main menu.\n start option can be used and construct the player, questions, characters classes\n
+Start Writing a Simple Prototype of Bash the Beast’s Game  <br /> *What I have Done:* <br />
+create the basic game logic about the bash the beast. <br />
+having the simplest main menu.<br />
+start option can be used and construct the player, questions, characters classes <br />

-*What I need To do:* \n
+*What I need To do:* <br />
-implement the 2) Load Saved Game, 3) Tutorial , 4) About of the main menu\n
+implement the 2) Load Saved Game, 3) Tutorial , 4) About of the main menu <br />
-implement the beast cards.\n
+implement the beast cards.<br />
-implement the whole board.\n
+implement the whole board.<br />